RootRez/publisher-api-docs/README.md

 Typical application workflow:

 1. [Load Settings](settings.md)

+Load any pertitent publisher settings into your local cache.

 2. [Get Properties](properties.md)

+Best practice is to request all properties via a verbose call to properties/view.json storing the static property meta data in a local cache.
+Then update lead rates with low-verbosity calls to properties/available.json.
+XHR calls can be used within your client to load full room rates with singluar calls to property/available.json

 3. [Property Detail](property.md)

+Typically used for XHR calls to get additional property data from your search results page or when browsing direct to a property page.

 4. [Checkout Preview](book.md#preview)

+The preview call will perform a real-time inventory lookup where possible.
+This should only be called on your checkout page implementation.

 5. [Book Reservation](book.md#book)

+For booking a reservation only.

 6. [View Reservation](reservation.md)

+Will return single or mulitple reservations.

 ## Getting Starting